- Does Balliol have any scholarships for graduates?

 Yes, our provision of graduate scholarships is among the largest and most generous of all the colleges.
 You can see the scholarships currently offered on our scholarships page.

 If I want to come to Balliol College, how do I apply?

 To come to Balliol as a graduate student, you must first be admitted by the relevant faculty or department for the degree you will be undertaking.
-The application form and procedure are available on the University website.
+See the University website for the application form and procedure.
 There is a place on the application form where you can express a college preference, and you should name Balliol there.
 Your application is considered by the faculty or department, and if they offer you a place at Oxford your details will be passed on to your first-choice college.
 When Balliol receives your dossier, we will make a decision about whether or not to offer you a place here.